ichard26/diff-shades/README.md

 If you're using diff-shades in CI, `--dump-html` might come in handy saving a copy of all emitted output.
 Unfortunately it behaves poorly with progress bars so don't use this w/ `analyze`.
-Additionally, `--no-color` and `--force-color` exist to override rich's terminal and color support detection (say for GHA where colors are supported but rich doesn't know that).
+Additionally, `--no-color` and `--force-color` exist to override rich's color support detection (say for GHA where colors are supported but rich doesn't know that).

 ## Contributing